apsoftwaredev/various-setup-adventures/salesforce-docker-adventure.md

 Then started the container and attached to it with vscode using the docker extension

+That is all that is needed.
+The rest here are just some optional preferences.

 then uninstalled the nodejs they have to use nvm (note: you do not have to use nvm, nodejs is already installed, I just wanted to use nvm instead because it is easier to switch node versions)
 (Note: run these commands in the docker container terminal in VSCODE, not some other command prompt) I believe I ran this: